 When Printworks closed earlier this year, London lost one of the beating hearts of its nightlife from the past five years.
 Though a return may be on the cards in 2026, the team behind it have hatched a new plan for the night owls of the city that enjoy a vast space and thumping beat.

-Broadwick recently unveiled their plans for ‘Drumsheds’, a brand new 15,000-capacity, warehouse venue hoping to deliver a new string to London’s clubbing bow.
-While Printworks may have ruled the south of the city, Drumshed is opening up in north London, and is set to hit Tottenham in September 2023.
-AND, it’s opening somewhere familiar: in the old IKEA warehouse space in Tottenham, which was forced to close in 2022.
+Earlier this year, Broadwick unveiled their plans for ‘Drumsheds’, a brand new 15,000-capacity, warehouse venue hoping to deliver a new string to London’s clubbing bow.
+While Printworks may have ruled the south of the city, Drumshed is opening up in north London, and is set to hit Tottenham TOMORROW (October 7).
+And, it’s opening somewhere familiar: in the old IKEA warehouse space in Tottenham, which was forced to close in 2022.
 Losing those meatballs is still a bitter pill to swallow, but the events at Drumsheds are sure to ease the blow.

 What can we expect from Drumsheds?